This post is updated from the Macheesmo Archives.

 1) Cut off ends of each eggplant and cut them into matchsticks.

-3) Mix rice flour with other spices.
+3) Mix rice flour or cornmeal with other spices.

 4) Mix dipping sauce if you're using it.